chocolatey/choco-wiki/CommandsUpgrade.md

 # Chocolatey Upgrade (choco upgrade)
 Upgrades an existing package to the latest version, if there is a newer version available.
-`choco upgrade packageName` - some folks will shortcut with `cup` as in `cup packageName`.
+Some may prefer to use `cup` as a shortcut for `choco upgrade`.

 Upgrades a package or a list of packages.